Find My IP Address

 Type of IP Addresses

-Static IP: A static IP address is a dedicated or fixed IP for a device or a network.
+Static IP: A static IP address is a dedicated or fixed IP for a device or network.
 It should be configured manually on your device.
-Once the static IP is assigned, it does not change until someone change it manually.

-Static IP usually used for mail servers, FTP servers, dedicated servers or online applications, etc.
+Static IP is usually used for mail servers, FTP servers, dedicated servers or online applications, etc.